Leaving beautiful Malacca behind and bound for the bright city lights of Kuala Lumpur in Southern Malaysia – haven’t visited this city since 1989!

 The Pavilion Shopping Centre

-On 168 Bukit Bintang, the Pavillion is your best stop for great eating haunts in this massive mall, which hosts an excellent Food Court downstairs offering cheap good Malay and regional Asian food.
-Western food (Pizza, pasta, bread) is also on offer but more expensive, of course.
+On 168 Bukit Bintang, the Pavillion is your best stop for great eating haunts in this massive mall.
+Hosting an excellent food court downstairs, enjoy cheap and very good Malay or regional Asian food at this mall.
+Western food (pizza, pasta, bread) is also on offer but more expensive, of course.

 Rasataura (Berjaya Times Square)